Dierama, angel's fishing rod: planting, growing and care

 Dierama pulcherrimum Merlin

-Variety 'Merlin' bears bells in a superb dark purple shade.
-Valued for its intense, almost black colour, ideal for bringing contrast and originality to the garden!
+Variety 'Merlin' bears bells of a superb dark purple shade.
+It is prized for its intense, almost black colour, ideal for bringing contrast and originality to the garden!

 • Flowering time August, September